Day 11 of 14

 Question for Discussion

-Augustine was alarmed by a dog chasing a hare stealing his attention — we have infinite scrolling and algorithmic feeds.
+Augustine was alarmed that a dog chasing a hare could hijack his attention — we carry infinite scrolls and algorithmic feeds in our pockets.
 Is the modern attention economy a fundamentally new spiritual crisis, or the same ancient temptation in a faster package?
+And what would resisting it actually look like this week?